Online Multi-modal Root Cause Identification in Microservice Systems: Appendix

+All experiments are conducted on a desktop running Ubuntu 18.04.5 with an Intel(R) Xeon(R) Silver 4110 CPU @2.10GHz and one 11GB GTX2080 GPU.
+In the experiment, we set the size of historical metric and log data to 8-hour intervals and each batch is set to be a 10-minute interval.
+We use the Adam as the optimizer and we train the model for 100 iterations at each batch.
+We use two layers of dilated convolutional operations in the experiment.
+As for the stopping criteria, we terminate the identification process if the similarity $\gamma$ between the current batch and the previous batch is greater than 0.9 for three consecutive times.
+Each experiment is run with one trial.

-\section{Time Complexity}
+\subsection{Time Complexity}

-The time complexity of dilated convolution based causal structure learning is $O(NTkC)$.
-Here, $T$ is the sequence length, $L$ is the number of layers, $C$ is the number of filters, and $k$ is the filter size.
+The time complexity of dilated convolution based causal structure learning is $O(nTkC)$.
+Here, $n$ is the number of system entities, $T$ is the sequence length, $L$ is the number of layers, $C$ is the number of filters, and $k$ is the filter size.
 The time complexity of multi-factor attention module is $O(d_Md_Ld)$, where $d$ is the hidden feature dimensionality, and $d_M$ and $d_L$ are the number of factors in two modalities.
-The time complexity of contrastive learning module is $O(n^2 d)$, where $n$ is the number of system entities.
+The time complexity of contrastive learning module is $O(n^2 d)$.
+Although Transformers (or LLMs) could capture temporal dependencies, they often come with high computational overhead.
+Specifically, the complexity of the Transformer is $O(nLT^2d)$.
+Notice that $T$ can be very large on some large-scale datasets, such as Product Review dataset~\citep{zheng2024lemma}.
+As a result, Transformers are computationally more expensive than dilated convolutional neural networks.
+We further demonstrate the efficiency and effectiveness of our method compared to LSTM and Transformers in the ablation study presented in Table~\ref{table_ablation_study_2}.